-- The largest share of survey respondents agreed or strongly agreed (55%) with the proposal's goals.
-Another 22% of respondents were neutral while 22% disagreed or strongly disagreed. - The largest share of survey respondents agreed or strongly agreed (53%) with the updated fare zones included in the fare proposal. - o Another 25% of respondents were neutral while 22% disagreed or strongly disagreed. - The largest share of survey respondents agreed or strongly agreed (40%) with updated ticket options included in the fare proposal. - o Another 24% of respondents were neutral while 36% disagreed or strongly disagreed.
+- The largest share of survey respondents agreed or strongly agreed (55%) with the proposal's goals. - o Another 22% of respondents were neutral while 22% disagreed or strongly disagreed. - The largest share of survey respondents agreed or strongly agreed (53%) with the updated fare zones included in the fare proposal. - o Another 25% of respondents were neutral while 22% disagreed or strongly disagreed. - The largest share of survey respondents agreed or strongly agreed (40%) with updated ticket options included in the fare proposal. - Another 24% of respondents were neutral while 36% disagreed or strongly disagreed.

-After fine-tuning the plan, it has now been incorporated into the 2024 budget.
+After fine-tuning the plan, it has now been incorporated into this 2024 budget proposal.

-The following changes will be implemented:
+Under the proposal, the following changes would be implemented:

-- The existing 10 fare zones will be discontinued and replaced with four zones for One-Way Tickets, weekday Day Passes and Monthly Passes.
-Downtown stations will be assigned to Zone 1 and outlying stations will be assigned to Zones 2 through 4 based on a combination of distance from downtown, service patterns and ridership characteristics specific to each line.
-Trips not originating or terminating downtown will receive the lowest fare in an attempt to grow new types of ridership. - The 10-Ride Ticket will be replaced with a new fare product, a Day Pass 5-Pack.
-The 5-Pack will only be available on the Ventra app and priced the same as the 10-Ride Ticket (9.5 times the cost of a One-Way Ticket).
-The passes in the 5-Pack will not need to be used on consecutive days; they can be used on any five days within a 90-day period after purchase.
-Passes in the 5-Pack can be shared by up to five people traveling together. - Incremental Fares, which are a surcharge to travel beyond the zones indicated on the ticket, will be discontinued.
-Riders will now be required to buy a ticket valid for the trip they are taking.
+- The existing 10 fare zones would be discontinued and replaced with four zones for One-Way Tickets, weekday Day Passes and Monthly Passes.
+Downtown stations would be assigned to Zone 1 and outlying stations would be assigned to Zones 2 through 4 based on a combination of distance from downtown, service patterns and ridership characteristics specific to each line.
+Trips not originating or terminating downtown would receive the lowest fare in an attempt to grow new types of ridership. - The 10-Ride Ticket would be replaced witha new fare product, a Day Pass 5-Pack.
+The 5-Pack would only be available on the Ventra app and priced the same as the 10-Ride Ticket (9.5 times the cost of a One-Way Ticket).
+The passes in the 5-Pack would not need to be used on consecutive days; they could be used on any five days within a 90-day period after purchase.
+Passes in the 5-Pack could be shared by up to five people traveling together. - Incremental Fares, which are a surcharge to travel beyond the zones indicated on the ticket, would be discontinued.
+Riders would now be required to buy a ticket valid for the trip they are taking.

-Under the new fare structure, Reduced Fares of roughly 50% will still be available for senior citizens 65 or older, customers with disabilities and Medicare cardholders who possess an RTA-issued Reduced Fare Permit.
-Those enrolled in the Illinois Benefit Access program with an RTA-issued Ride Free Permit will still be eligible to ride free.
-Reduced Fares will also be available for K-12 students and active-duty military personnel.
+Under the new fare structure, Reduced Fares of roughly 50% would still be available for senior citizens 65 or older, customers with disabilities and Medicare cardholders who possess an RTA-issued Reduced Fare Permit.
+Those enrolled in the Illinois Benefit Access program with an RTA-issued Ride Free Permit would still be eligible to ride free.
+Reduced Fares would also be available for K-12 students and active-duty military personnel.

-The fare structure will not change the following fare products and prices:
+The proposed changes to the fare structure would not change the following fare products and prices:

-- The \$30 Regional Connect Pass will be available to Monthly Pass buyers for unlimited rides on CTA and Pace. - The \$7 Saturday, Sunday, or Holiday Day Pass will continue to be available. - The \$10 Weekend Pass will be available on the Ventra app only.
+- The \$30 Regional Connect Pass would be available to Monthly Pass buyers for unlimited rides on CTA and Pace. - The \$7 Saturday, Sunday, or Holiday Day Pass would be available, and the \$10 Weekend Pass would be available on the Ventra app only.

-In addition, the Fair Transit South Cook program, a three-year pilot sponsored by Cook County that temporarily lowered fares on the Metra Electric and Rock Island lines, will end Jan.
+In addition to these changes, the Fair Transit South Cook program, a three-year pilot sponsored by Cook County that temporarily lowered fares on the Metra Electric and Rock Island lines, will end Jan.
 31, 2024.
-Exhibit 6 below outlines the changes under the new fare structure.
+Exhibit 6 below outlines the changes under the proposed fare structure.

-Exhibit 6 FARE STRUCTURE
+Exhibit 6 PROPOSED FARE STRUCTURE